 In addition to the new intensification techniques which are available, companies in the industry assess areas that are eligible for expansion, focusing on areas that have already been converted, such as degraded pastures.
 Once the site is chosen, technologies such as precision agriculture, biotechnology, mechanized forestry, and good management practices are adopted.
 The construction of mosaics of natural forests interspersed with planted forests for production, for example, guarantees environmental services such as biodiversity, carbon absorption, and maintenance of water resources.

 The forests should provide enough products for the consumer market while they simultaneously maintain habitat for fauna, allow rural development, and provide places for recreation.
 These goals should be considered and attained by forest enterprises, whether private or public.

 Internationally, Brazil stands out as the country where the planted tree sector protects the most natural areas.
-Today, there are more than 5 million hectares contained in Permanent Preservation Areas (APP), Legal Reserve areas (RL), and Private Natural Heritage Reserves (RPPN).
-For each hectare planted with trees for industrial purposes, another 0.7 hectare is destined for preservation.
+Today, there are 5.9 million hectares contained in Permanent Preservation Areas (APP), Legal Reserve areas (RL), and Private Natural Heritage Reserves (RPPN).
+For each hectare planted with trees for industrial purposes, practically another 0.7 hectare is destined for preservation.
 Almost 14% of the 50 million hectares of natural habitat preserved in Brazil outside of protected areas are the responsibility of the planted tree industry.